websiteinspiration/bugsplat.rb/entries/handle-your-business.md

 **Handle Your Business** will teach you the things you don't know you don't know about running a consulting business, so you can ask your trusted advisors the right questions without wasting their time and your money.
 From first chapter to last, **Handle Your Business** is packed with actionable, useful advice.

-**Organizing** gets you off on the right foot, explaining the different types of business entites you can choose, along with their tax implications.
+**Organizing** gets you off on the right foot, explaining the different types of business entities you can choose, along with their tax implications.

 **Banking** will teach you why you need a separate bank account, what your options are, and guides you into the best choice for you.